History of the socialist movement in the United States: Ties to labor

 The Socialist Party formed strong alliances with a number of labor organizations because of their similar goals.
 In an attempt to rebel against the abuses of corporations, workers had found a solution—or so they thought—in a technique of collective bargaining.
-By banding together into "unions" and by refusing to work, or "striking," workers would halt production at a plant or in a mine, forcing management to meet their demands.
+By banding together into "unions" and by refusing to work, or "striking", workers would halt production at a plant or in a mine, forcing management to meet their demands.
 From Daniel De Leon's early proposal to organize unions with a socialist purpose, the two movements became closely tied.
 They shared as one major ideal the spirit of collectivism—both in the socialist platform and in the idea of collective bargaining.

-The most prominent American unions of the time included the American Federation of Labor, the Knights of Labor and the Industrial Workers of the World (IWW).
-In 1869, Uriah S. Stephens founded the Noble and Holy Order of the Knights of Labor, employing secrecy and fostering a semireligious aura to "create a sense of solidarity."
+The most prominent American unions of the time included the American Federation of Labor, the Knights of Labor, and the Industrial Workers of the World (IWW).
+In 1869, Uriah S. Stephens founded the Noble and Holy Order of the Knights of Labor, employing secrecy and fostering a semi-religious aura to "create a sense of solidarity."
 The Knights comprised in essence "one big union of all workers."
 In 1886, a convention of delegates from twenty separate unions formed the American Federation of Labor, with Samuel Gompers as its head.
-It peaked at 4 million members.
+It peaked at approximately 4 million members.
 In 1905, the IWW (or "Wobblies") formed along the same lines as the Knights to become one big union.
 The IWW found early supporters in De Leon and in Debs.

 The socialist movement was able to gain strength from its ties to labor.
 "The [economic] panic of 1907, as well as the growing strength of the Socialists, Wobblies, and trade unions, sped up the process of reform."
 However, corporations sought to protect their profits and took steps against unions and strikers.
 They hired strikebreakers and pressured government to call in the state militias when workers refused to do their jobs.
 A number of strikes collapsed into violent confrontations.

 In May 1886, the Knights of Labor were demonstrating in the Haymarket Square in Chicago, demanding an eight-hour day in all trades.
 When police arrived, an unknown person threw a bomb into the crowd, killing one person and injuring several others.
 "In a trial marked by prejudice and hysteria," a court sentenced seven anarchists, six of them German-speaking, to death—with no evidence linking them to the bomb.